tejasreddy-9/Article_overview/project_overview.md

-# Decorators, Generators, Lambda, Dict, List - CRUD Console App and API
+# Masterclass: Understnd Decorators, Generators, Lambda, Dict, List - CRUD Console App and API
-# Student Management System - Console + API (CRUD)

-## Project Overview
+## Overview

-- This project is a Student Management System with both Console and API interfaces.
-- It performs CRUD operations using Python features like Decorators, Generators, Lambda, Dict, and List.
-- The system is lightweight, easy to use.
+- This masterclass is designed to help you build a strong foundation in Python's powerful core concepts — Decorators, Generators, Lambda functions, Dictionary, and List by applying them in real-world CRUD applications (Console & FastAPI based).
+You’ll not only understand theory but also build a full CRUD project in both CLI and API format using these concepts.

 ## Client Requirements